delucis/schattenspiel-cnsmdp/README.md

 # README

 User information for Max patches for *something golden in the night* by Chris Swithinbank.
+More information about this work, including video extract: http://www.chrisswithinbank.net/2012/03/something-golden-in-the-night/

 ## Contents